-\rightarrow Choose Serial in the communication type and choose the Port COM associated to the photometer.
+\rightarrow Choose Serial in the communication type and choose the Port COM associated with the photometer.

 Communications

-Туре Serial •
+Туре Serial 🔻

-Port COM4 •
+Port COM4

 Note: USB should be used only for punctual data transfer.
 The backup on the SD card can't be done when the USB link is plugged.